teaching-on-testbeds/eval-loop-chi/snippets/close_loop.md

 ### Set aside data for a human to label

-We are going to store the images user provide in the `Production` bucket in MinIO Object store.
+This stage involves storing user-submitted images in the `Production` bucket within our MinIO Object Store

 In order to do this, let's modify the flask application.